moospit/net-sec-lab/README.md

 > Sometimes the ARP cache does not get overwritten immediately - so try another time if there is no success.

-If you want to send the ARP packets via `scapy`'s L2-function `sendp`, you need to do pack the ARP-Packet into an Ethernet frame:
+If you want to send the ARP packets via `scapy`'s L2-function `sendp` (stealth mode), you need to do pack the ARP-Packet into an Ethernet frame:

 ```bash
 >>> sendp(Ether(dst='00:00:00:00:00:01')/a, iface='eth0')